 Not only did Sooyoung create powerful music through Seam, he also spearheaded a tour called The Ear of the Dragon to support and spread the word about other Asian American rock musicians.
 He became a voice and an advocate for Asian Americans in a close-knit, creative community that operated with a new perspective in a large, established industry.

-Sounds a little bit like church communities that are emerging all around North America.
+Sounds a little bit like church communities that are springing up all around North America.

 I named this blog headsparks* out of a desire to become a voice and an advocate for Asian Americans in these new close-knit, creative church communities that are emerging with a new perspective within the larger, more established body of Christ.
 All too often, our voices are not heard and our faces are not seen.
 We don’t always feel at home, even in the church, but together – in partnership with the risen Christ – we can weave together a narrative that makes some sense.